 Agent Orange Effects on Offspring of Veterans Exposed

-The effects of Agent Orange have been shown to cause a variety of serious health conditions, and have also been associated with certain birth defects in the children of veterans who were exposed.
+Exposure to Agent Orange has been shown to cause a variety of serious health conditions, and has also been associated with certain birth defects in the offspring of exposed veterans.
 Children of veterans who were exposed to Agent Orange during the Vietnam War and have an associated birth defect may be eligible for VA compensation and other VA benefits.

 Children with Spina Bifida